isc-projects/kea/doc/sphinx/arm/logging.rst

    Log to standard error.

    ``syslog[:fac]``
    Log via syslog.
-The optional fac (which is separated from the word "syslog" by a colon) specifies the facility to be used for the log messages.
-Unless specified, messages will be logged using the facility "local0".
+The optional "fac" (which is separated from the word "syslog" by a colon) specifies the facility to be used for the log messages.
+Unless specified, messages are logged using the facility "local0".

    Any other value is treated as a name of the output file.
-If not specified otherwise, Kea will log to standard output.
+If not otherwise specified, Kea logs to standard output.

-Logging levels
+Logging Levels
 ==============

-All Kea servers follow the overall intention to strike a balance between letting the user know what is going on and not overloading the logging system with too much information as that could easily be used as a Denial Of Service attack.
+All Kea servers follow the overall intention to let the user know what is going on while not overloading the logging system with too much information, as that could easily be used as a denial-of-service attack.

+Unlike the FATAL, ERROR, WARN and
-A wealth of information is available on debug level.
-Opposed to ``FATAL``, ``ERROR``, ``WARN`` and ``INFO`` levels, ``DEBUG`` has additional debuglevel parameters.
-The following table offers a rough idea of what kind of information is logged on which level.
-Sadly, that information is not very consistent.
-Future Kea versions may attempt to improve consistency in this regard.
-Also, keep in mind that sometimes the circumstances determine if an information is logged on higher or lower level.
-For example, if packet is being dropped due to configured classification, that is an execution of the configured policy and would be logged on debuglevel 15.
-However, if the packet is dropped due to an exception being thrown, it is much more important, as it may indicate software bug, serious problems with memory, database connectivity and similar.
-As such it may be logged on much higher levels, such as ``WARN`` or even ``ERROR``.
+INFO levels, DEBUG has additional parameters.
+The following list details the basic information that is logged on each level.
+Sometimes the circumstances determine whether a piece of information is logged on a higher or lower level.
+For example, if a packet is being dropped due to configured classification, that is an execution of the configured policy and would be logged on debuglevel 15.
+However, if the packet is dropped due to an exception being thrown, it is much more important, as it may indicate a software bug, serious problems with memory, or database connectivity problems.
+As such it may be logged on much higher levels, such as WARN or even ERROR.

-- 0 - singular messages printed during start or shutdown of the server.
+- 0 - singular messages printed during startup or shutdown of the server.
-- 10 - logs information about received API commands.
+- 10 - log information about received API commands.
 - 15 - information about reasons why a packet was dropped.
-- 40 - a lot of tracing information, including processing decisions, results of expression evaluations and more.
+- 40 - tracing information, including processing decisions, results
+  of expression evaluations, and more.
 - 45 - similar to level 40, but with more details, e.g. the subnet being
-  selected for incoming packet.
+  selected for an incoming packet.
-- 50 - evaluations of expressions, status received from hook points, lease processing, packet processing details, including unpacking, packing, sending etc.
+- 50 - evaluations of expressions, status received from hook points, lease processing, packet processing details, including unpacking, packing, sending, etc.
 - 55 - includes all details available, including full packet contents with all options printed.

-The debug levels apply only to messages logged on ``DEBUG``.
-The debug levels are configured using the ``debuglevel`` option.
-See Section :ref:`debuglevel` for details.
+The debug levels apply only to messages logged on DEBUG, and are configured using the ``debuglevel`` option.
+See the :ref:`debuglevel` section for details.